Dheeraj-G/VibeCheck/README.md

-# VibeCheck - AI-Powered Music Discovery
+# VibeCheck - Tempo-Based Music Discovery

-VibeCheck is an intelligent music recommendation system that combines Spotify's music data with AI-powered natural language processing to help users discover new music based on their preferences and mood.
+VibeCheck is a music recommendation system that finds songs with the same tempo as your selected track, helping you discover music that matches your current vibe and energy level.

 ## Features

 - **Spotify Integration**: Search and discover songs from Spotify's vast music library
-- **AI-Powered Recommendations**: Use natural language to describe the vibe you're looking for
-- **Smart Song Matching**: Combines selected song features with natural language prompts
-- **Beautiful UI**: Modern, responsive interface with smooth animations
+- **Tempo Matching**: Find songs with the same tempo as your selected track
 - **Real-time Search**: Autocomplete dropdown for Spotify song search
+- **Clean Interface**: Simple, focused UI for tempo-based discovery

 ## Project Structure